-Green Marine’s members are committed to strengthen the North American marine sector’s environmental performance through a process of continuous improvement, stronger relations with stakeholders, and an increased awareness of the marine industry’s activities and its environmental benefits.
+Green Marine’s members are committed to strengthening the North American marine sector’s environmental performance through a process of continuous improvement, stronger relations with stakeholders, and increased overall awareness of the marine industry’s activities and environmental benefits.

 Participants are shipowners, ports, terminals, shipyards and Seaway corporations operating in Canada or in the United States.

 The Green Marine environmental program is intended for: